prasad-marne/personal/RESUME.md

 • Created gift card app using ARKit library of iOS.
 It should animation for gift cards
 ### VR car game
 • Inspired by Volvo XC90 VR Test Drive using Google Cardboard we created a VR car game where you can drive the car around a city using motion or Just enjoy the ride in AI controlled car.
 City was created in Unity 3D
 • Developed using Google Cardboard SDK for unity3D.
-AI pathfinding was done using A* Algorithm Rust OS
+AI pathfinding was done using A* Algorithm.
 ### Squid OS in Rust
 • Developed an Operating System in Rust programming language with guidance from OSDev wiki and various blog about OS in Rust.
 Created a Rust module that provides interface to VGA text buffer.